 Plenty of speed and certainly a massive upgrade from a ‘basic’ router

-When it comes to raw speeds, the Google Nest Wifi is plenty capable, though — like pretty much all wifi solutions — it isn’t capable of utilizing all of my coworking space’s nearly 1Gbps connection.
+Regarding raw speeds, the Google Nest Wifi is plenty capable, though — like pretty much all wifi solutions — it isn’t capable of utilizing all of my co-working space’s nearly 1Gbps connection.

-I performed dozens of speed tests on a Pixel 4 XL and Huawei Matebook X throughout the 3,000 square foot building.
-When close to the router I could easily hit 200-300Mbps, and one time even over 500Mbps.
-There were some obvious fluctuations, depending on what my other co-workers were doing.
-Pretty much every room saw at least 150Mbps or better, and that was certainly a massive improvement over the 80Mbps average we were getting from the existing crappy wifi router in my co-working space (a basic unit provided by CenturyLink).
+I performed dozens of speed tests on a Pixel 4 XL and HUAWEI Matebook X throughout the 3,000 square foot building.
+When close to the router, I could easily hit 200-300Mbps, and one time even over 500Mbps.
+Depending on what my other co-workers were doing, there were some obvious fluctuations.
+Pretty much every room saw at least 150Mbps or better, and that was undoubtedly a massive improvement over the 80Mbps average we were getting from the existing crappy Wi-Fi router in my co-working space (a basic unit provided by CenturyLink).

 Nearly everywhere I went the Wifi was reliable and speedy.

 Even when I moved farther away from the router to the far reaches of the basement, the worst speeds I saw were around 45Mbps.
-And this was an extremely remote spot with super thick walls (think old school dungeon-style basements).
-Overall the Nest Wifi was extremely reliable and plenty fast.
+And this was an extremely remote spot with super thick walls (think old-school dungeon-style basements).
+Overall the Nest Wifi was highly reliable and plenty fast.

 Guest networking, parental controls, and other notable features

 - Allows for easy guest network creation.
-It literally took 30 seconds to set up a guest network.
-You can even enable an option that allows the guest network password to be viewed from your smart display, and there’s a QR code option that allows guests to quickly sign in.
+It took 30 seconds to set up a guest network.
+You can even enable an option that allows the guest network password to be viewed from your smart display, and there’s a QR code option that allows guests to sign in quickly.

 - It’s designed to make the most of Stadia gaming.
-In the Home app’s settings you’ll find a “gaming preferred” option.
-Clicking on it ensures that when a Stadia game is running other network traffic won’t cause performance issues.
+In the Home app’s settings, you’ll find a “gaming preferred” option.
+Clicking on it ensures that other network traffic won’t cause performance issues when a Stadia game is running.
 That’s not to say others can’t use the network while you’re gaming, Nest Wifi will just intelligently allocate resources to ensure the smoothest gaming experience possible.

 Nest Wifi isn’t without its faults